amber-lang/amber-docs/docs/nightly-alpha/by_example/examples.md

 > WARNING: Experimental standard library is used here.
 The full documentation covering it will be created soon as it get's more stable.

 Here, you’ll find a collection of practical scripts designed to help you quickly grasp the fundamentals and advanced features of the Amber programming language.
 Whether you are new to programming or an experienced developer, these examples will guide you through.

+Also check out [Awesome Amber](https://github.com/amber-lang/awesome-amberlang) - a curated list of awesome Amber tools, libraries, and resources.